 Collagen and eczema (atopic dermatitis)

-Does collagen help against atopic dermatitis (eczema)?
+Does collagen help with atopic dermatitis (eczema)?

 What is collagen?